nf-core/website/markdown/developers/code_formating.md

 ```

 NF-Core community aim for a normalized code style.
 To do so multiple linting tests are checked and one of them is made with [Prettier](https://prettier.io/).
-It checks that the code style is correctly formatted, it supports many languages (thus many different files) and can be integrates with most editors.
+It checks that the code style is correctly formatted, it supports many languages (thus many different files) and can be integrated with most editors.

 # Installation and usage